chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 Results comparison
 ~~~~~~~~~~~~~~~~~~
 Here is the comparison of the results from the original simulation with Lethe DEM, the simulation with periodic boundary conditions with Lethe and the results from Anand et al. paper.
 The simulated mass discharging rate is 84.94 g/s from the original simulation and 88.77 g/s with PBC.
+Also, the run time of the simulation goes from about 3 hours and 15 minutes to 30 minutes on 8 cores.

 .. figure:: images/figure_hopper_comparison.png
     :width: 600
     :alt: Comparison
     :align: center

-    Comparison of mass discharge results from the 2 simulations and the paper.
+    Comparison of mass discharge results from the 2 simulations and the journal article.

 Reference